-As of March 31, 2021, we have sold 723,579 shares of our common stock pursuant to the ATM Program for net proceeds of approximately \$26.9 million, after underwriting commissions and other related expenses.
+As of June 30, 2021, we have sold 1,438,105 shares of our common stock pursuant to the ATM Program for net proceeds of approximately \$72.5 million, after underwriting commissions and other related expenses.
 Proceeds from the share sale were utilized to reduce borrowings on the Senior Secured Credit Facility.
-The timing of any additional sales will depend on a variety of factors to be determined by us.
 See Note 7.a to our unaudited consolidated financial statements included elsewhere in this Quarterly Report for additional discussion of the ATM Program.